randomplayer2002/randomplayer2002/README.md

 ### Hi there 👋
 I'm Amith an undergraduate college student.
-DATA and WEB EnThUsIaSt :zap:
+DATA and WEB Enthusiast :zap:

 <!--<p>